 Stress and anxiety simply indicate our body is in a state of fight or flight (sympathetic nervous system).
 The quickest and most effective way to reduce sympathetic nervous system activation is through slow, gentle, breathing.

 Unfortunately, it’s not a natural bodily response to slow one’s breathing during a period of stress or anxiety.
-In fact, our brain has developed over thousands of years to respond by doing the opposite: making our breathing rate increase under perceived threat or exposure to stressful circumstances.
+In fact, our brain has developed over thousands of years to respond by doing the opposite.
+In this scenario, it operates to make our breathing rate increase under perceived threat or exposure to stressful circumstances.

-Many people question the reasons why dysfunctional breathing habits such as hyperventilation have become so common.
+Many people question the reasons why dysfunctional breathing habits such as hyperventilation is so common nowadays.

 There are many causes of hyperventilation and they are often interrelated.
 But, it is generally accepted that changes to our lifestyles, such as moving less and eating more, are critical factors.